As Scammers try harder, just be more clever! (update)

 • No one stole your credit card, and you know you did not buy a MacBook or Airpods, so why is someone calling from the Netherlands to claim a purchase was made on your account?
 Often you can tell that the callers are not from the companies they claim.

-• It may look like a Microsoft message, but why do you suddenly need to update your account?
-Check the source of the message – we have seen official-looking messages from many dubious senders, including some from Japan and Russia.
+• It may look like a Microsoft message or some other legit message, but why do you suddenly need to update your account or sign for a matter you don’t recognize?
+Check the source of the message – we have seen official-looking messages from many dubious senders, including some from India, Japan, Russia or somewhere else.
 Be wary of e-mails from random accounts rather than the actual vendor.

 If you receive notice of an unauthorized payment or overdue bill, or even a payment authorization you didn’t expect, don’t click on the link, go to the vendor’s website to access via a browser you trust to check before responding.
 The link in a text or e-mail may appear okay but close examination reveals some flaw.